syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/carousel/EJ2_ASP.MVC/styles-and-appearance.md

 ## Customizing partial slides size

-You can customise the partial slide size by overriding the `e-carousel-item` CSS class.
+You can customise the partial slide size by overriding the `.e-carousel-slide-container` CSS class.

 ```CSS